EpocDotFr/leanpub-sync/README.md

   - `LEANPUB_EMAIL` Leanpub account email
   - `LEANPUB_PASSWORD` Leanpub account password
-  - `LEANPUB_PREFERED_FORMAT` Format of the books to download.
-Will automatically download an alternative version if your prefered isn't available.
-May be :
+  - `PREFERED_FORMAT` Format of the books to download.
+Will automatically download an alternative version if your prefered one isn't available.
+May be one of:
     - `epub` (for reading on phones and tablets)
     - `pdf` (for reading on a computer)
     - `mobi` (for reading on a Kindle)